 Our amended and restated bye-laws provide that our business is to be managed and conducted by our board of directors.
 Bermuda law permits individual and corporate directors, and there is no requirement in our amended and restated bye-laws or Bermuda law that directors hold any of our shares.
-There is also no requirement in our amended and restated bye-laws that our directors must retire at a certain age.
+There is also no requirement in our amended and restated bye-laws or under Bermuda law that our directors must retire at a certain age.